Matthias84/awesome-flying-fpv/README.md

 * [OpenHD](https://github.com/OpenHD/Open.HD) - Use 2.4 / 5.8 GHz wifi hardware and SBCs on air and groundside to provide a video and telemetry downlink and an optional control uplink.
 Try to develop a more efficient dedicated hardware board.
 * [RubyFPV](https://rubyfpv.com) - Use 2.4 / 5.8 GHz wifi hardware and RPIs to provide a video and telemetry downlink and an optional control uplink.
 No source provided but plugin system.
 * [Wifibroadcast NG](https://github.com/svpcom/wifibroadcast) - Use 2.4 / 5.8 GHz wifi hardware and RPIs to provide a video and telemetry downlink.
+* [wfb-ng on OpenIPC](https://github.com/OpenIPC/sandbox-fpv) - Wifibroadcast NG on OpenIPC compatible CCTV modules, capable of 120fps or 4k video feeds with telemetry
 * [DroneBridge](https://github.com/DroneBridge/DroneBridge) - Use 2.4 GHz wifi hardware and RPIs, ESP32 and Android App for bidirectional link, [Comparison](https://dronebridge.gitbook.io/docs/comparison) to the other protocols here.
 * [EZ Wifibroadcast](https://github.com/rodizio1/EZ-WifiBroadcast) - Oldest and first wifi based VTX setup.
 * [wtfos](https://github.com/fpv-wtf/wtfos) - Rooting and mod DJI FPV sender and receiver.